Artificial reef: Purposes

+Artificial reef communities

-Artificial reef communities tend to develop in more or less predictable stages.
+On artificial reef structures intended for ecosystem enhancement, reef communities tend to develop in more or less predictable stages.
 First, where an ocean current encounters a vertical structure, it can create a plankton-rich upwelling that provides a reliable feeding spot for small fish such as sardines and minnows, which draw in pelagic predators such as tuna and sharks.
 Next come creatures seeking protection from the ocean's lethal openness—hole and crevice dwellers such as grouper, snapper, squirrelfish, eels and triggerfish.
 Opportunistic predators such as jack and barracuda also appear.
 Over months and years the reef structure becomes encrusted with algae, tunicates, hard and soft corals and sponges.

-3D printing technology has been employed both to create moulds for cast ceramic and concrete artificial reefs, and to directly create artificial reefs, also through the use of environmentally friendly materials.

 An electrified reef is an artificial reef where a small low voltage electric charge is applied to a sub-sea metallic structures that causes limestone to precipitate onto a metal frame onto which coral planulae can then attach and grow; the process also speeds up post-attachment growth.

+3D printing technology has been employed both to create molds to optimize the environment for target species, and to directly create cast ceramic and concrete artificial reefs.
+Work has also been done to develop environmentally friendly materials.
+For example, Archireef has designed 3D-printed terracotta Reef Tiles, which are nontoxic, biodegradable, and have a pH-level that is compatible with coral.
+The tiles are small enough to be handled and installed by a diver.
+An installation in Hong Kong reported a 95 percent coral survival rate after three years, more than four times the survival rate of more traditional restoration methods.

+Restoration and mitigation actions on artificial reefs can include activities such as coral transplantation, larval resettlement, and gardening.

+For example, the Coral Restoration Foundation in the Florida Keys raises keystone species such as elkhorn (Acropora palmata) and staghorn (Acropora cervicornis) in coral tree nurseries and replants the corals onto degrading coral reefs.
+Application of such technologies to artificial reefs could help to restore marine ecosystems.
+A 2023 review article states: "The implementation of artificial reefs to restore marine ecosystems can be well done, investing resources in studies specifically aimed at determining the appropriate characteristics of ARs for each location."